JCKE/CMPUT275_Project/a4_game/README.md

 By default, there are two team: red and green.
 The goal of the game is destroy all of the other team's units.

+The game starts out with two starting flags, one for each team.
+At the start of your turn you left click on your team's start flag in which case it will be highlighted in yellow.
+On the left hand side of the screen the **FACTORY** button will be highlighted, you are then entering **BUILD** mode.
+The yellow radius of squares surounding your start flag are all the eligible squares you can build your Factory, choose your spot wisely.
+The turn will not end until you have built your Factory.
+The mechanic of clicking a button and a yellow radii of squares surrounding your base also applys for building other units, see below.

-Left click on a unit to select it and enter **MOVE** mode, also clicking the **MOVE** button will have you enter this mode.
+Once you have a unit built, left click on a unit to select it and enter **MOVE** mode, also clicking the **MOVE** button will have you enter this mode.
 It will be highlighted in yellow and all reachable tiles will glow blue.
 Left click on one of these tiles, and the selected unit will move to it.
 To cancel movement, left click on either the **MOVE** button or your selected unit.

 If you right click on  your unit or left click on the **ATTACK** button, all tiles in range will glow red.
 As well, any units which are available